-In the era we find ourselves today, students can wake up one morning and decide to apply for a course simply because it is financially profitable.
+In the era we find ourselves in today, students can wake up one morning and decide to apply for a course simply because it is financially profitable.
 In other cases, parents have an influence over the courses being studied by their wards.
-Some do this for their personal interest.
+Some do this for their personal interests.
 You must have seen parents who force their children to study Medicine, Law, Banking etc, simply because they want to be addressed as Mama Doctor, Papa Lawyer and Banker respectively.

 As a student, it is safer and better to study a course you love, not a course others feel suits you.
 As an A-Level student, almost everyone around me advised I applied for Nursing.
 To them, I had the stature of a nurse and was intelligent enough for that course, even my high school principal took to calling me a nurse rather than my name.

-The pressure was so much that I ended up applying for Nursing as my first choice.
+The pressure was so great that I ended up applying for Nursing as my first choice.
 Fortunately or will I say, unfortunately rather, I got admission to study Nursing which I discovered after I had already applied for a supplementary course.
 Luckily, I got the supplementary admission, leaving me with the option of choosing between Nursing and the supplementary course.
 At that point, I was at a crossroad.

 Many felt I would certainly go for nursing due to its profitability but deep down, I knew it wasn’t my thing.
 I hated the sight of blood, I detested the hospital environment, not to speak of the smell of drugs that makes me puke.
-After considering all these, I rejected the Nursing admission.
+After considering all these, I rejected the nursing admission.

 A lot of people felt I was being unreasonable for rejecting a course they termed “hotcake”, but I saw beyond the profitability.
 I saw myself making a career mistake I will always regret.
 Thank God I’m from a home that has little or no control over career choices.